Open-Attestation/token-registry/README.md

 ## Advanced Usage

 For experienced users who would like to have more control over their setup (or have extra 💰 to spend 💸), we have provided a few other options and commands.
-However, you should be aware that, depending on what you’re doing, the gas costs could be higher than the method described in [Basic Usage](#basic-usage).
+However, you should be aware that, depending on what you’re doing, the gas costs could be higher than the method described in [Quick Start](#quick-start).
 You should already know what you are doing when using any of these options.

 ### Token Contract